mrwweb/clicky-menus/readme.md

 A project by Mark Root-Wiley, [MRW Web Design](https://MRWweb.com)

-Clicky Menus lets you create a progressively-enhanced, accessible one-level dropdown menu that opens when activated by click, touch, or `ENTER`/`SPACE`.
-The menu is progressively enhanced, supporting hover and keyboard navigation (in modern browsers) if JS is not enabled.
+Clicky Menus lets you create a progressively enhanced, accessible one-level dropdown menu that opens when activated by click, touch, or `ENTER`/`SPACE`.
+The menu supports hover and keyboard navigation when JS is not enabled.

 [Demo on CodePen](https://codepen.io/mrwweb/pen/pXqKZO)